kyverno/KDP/proposals/resource_cache.md

 # Open Items

 1. We may not be able to use a static Kubernetes client for all types, as the client set can include custom types, and dynamic clients may be resource intensive.
 More research is needed to determine the best way to manage informers.
+The alternative is to use watches.
 2. Typically informers are initialized on startup.
 This feature may require adding / deleting informers after startup.
 3. All admission controller replicas will need to cache data.
 For background controller and reports controller the leader will need to cache data.

 # CRD Changes (OPTIONAL)